uchicago-dsi/debit-scrapers/README.md

 - `debit-scrapers-pubsub`: Google Pub/Sub emulator.
 Serves as a messaging queue for web scraping tasks.

 - `debit-scrapers-pgadmin`: PgAdmin instance.
 An optional graphical user interface for the database.
+Refer to the `docker-compose.yaml` file for the username and password required for login.

 - `debit-scrapers-queue-func`: Flask instance.
 A web server containing endpoints for queueing the initial set of scraping tasks and monitoring ongoing scraping jobs.